HadasShor/hadassimProject_Hadas_Shor/README.md

 ### Data Integrity

-Each teacher can only access students belonging to their own class.
+Teachers can retrieve all records and can also filter students by their own class.

 ## Phase B: Real-Time Location Tracking System